kerfaiyass54/vehicule_rent_app/README.md

 ## Actors
 This application supports the following user roles:
-- **Admin**: Manages the system users, including their accounts and also existed locations.
+- **Admin**: Manages the system users, including their accounts.
+Furthermore, he can manage existed locations.
-- **Repairer**: Handles vehicle maintenance and repairs.
+- **Repairer**: Handles vehicule maintenance and repairs.
 In fact, he can use tickets and send demands to the supplier to approve the reparation of the car for which has the full repairInfos.
 - **Supplier**: Provides vehicules inventory with their different details.
 In addition, he can manage different categories for his vehicules.
 Finally, he can manage their different own subcriptions, adresses etc..
 - **Client**: Books and manages car rentals.
 He can also follow the reparation of his vehicules.
 At the end, he can manage his subscriptions.